RobertScovell/PPToolsForSTEPS/README.md

 Please cite this paper if you use the code in your project.

-The C++ CWT code, described below relies on the C++ FFTW3, BOOST and HDF5 libraries.
+The C++ CWT code, described below, relies on the C++ FFTW3, BOOST and HDF5 libraries.

 All of the Python3 scripts require the Numpy library.

 They may also require one or more of the following:

 scipy

 matplotlib

 Pywavelets ( https://pywavelets.readthedocs.io/en/latest/ )

 dtcwt ( https://pypi.org/project/dtcwt/ )

 /CWT